ethanjmorton/doge-rawr/README.md

-# Doge Unblocker V4
+# Doge V4
-Doge Unblocker is a lightning-fast web proxy designed for performance and stealth.
+Doge is a lightning-fast web proxy designed for performance and stealth.
 We are **by far** the best proxy, offering speeds and features unbeatable by any other proxies.
 ## Key Features:
 - Advanced Tab Cloaking
 - Advanced About:Blank Cloaking